Logo

 Jim Cornette was featured in an episode of the WWE Network Original series Table For 3 alongside Eric Bischoff and Michael Hayes.

-Since then, Jim Cornette made another appearance for WWE, starring in an episode of the WWE Network Original Series Photo Shoot in March 2018.
+Since then, Jim Cornette made more appearances for WWE, starring in an episode of the WWE Network Original Series Photo Shoot in March 2018, and an episode of Story Time in October 2020.

 Jim Cornette returned to Impact Wrestling, which had formerly been known as TNA, and was attempting to rebrand as Global Force Wrestling, on August 17,2017, at Destination X and fired Bruce Prichard.